Tom Clancy bibliography: Works by publication year

-President Jack Ryan, with help from The Campus, deals with new Russian strongman Valeri Volodin, who is intent on annexing Ukraine.
+President Ryan, with help from The Campus, deals with new Russian strongman Valeri Volodin, who is intent on annexing Ukraine.
 Along the way, he must also contend with his rise to power, which is anchored on a dark secret that Ryan himself had encountered back when he was a CIA analyst.

 Post-Clancy novels

 The following titles were not written by Clancy.
 They continue to develop the storylines of Clancy's novels but were written after his death.